isralduke/thatbook/23-isaiah.md

 > <a name="65:8">65:8</a> This is what the Lord says:
 > “When juice is discovered in a cluster of grapes,
 > someone says, ‘Don’t destroy it, for it contains juice.’
-> So I will do for the sake of my servants—
+> So I will do for the sake of my servants —
 > I will not destroy everyone.
 > <a name="65:9">65:9</a> I will bring forth descendants from Jacob,
 > and from Judah people to take possession of my mountains.